Conan-Kudo/zfs/tests/README.md

   * Three scratch disks
     * Specify the disks you wish to use in the $DISKS variable, as a space delimited list like this: DISKS='vdb vdc vdd'.
-By default the zfs-tests.sh sciprt will construct three loopback devices to be used for testing: DISKS='loop0 loop1 loop2'.
+By default the zfs-tests.sh script will construct three loopback devices to be used for testing: DISKS='loop0 loop1 loop2'.
   * A non-root user with a full set of basic privileges and the ability to sudo(8) to root without a password to run the test.